chingu-voyages/v23-toucans-team-02/README.md

 ## Installation or Getting Started

+### Building

+We use Webpack to create a runtime bundle containing the executable application components in the `dist` directory.
+You can reference the `webpack.config.js` file for details.

+To build the app issue the command `npm run build` to create the bundle in the `dist` directory.

+### Runtime

 Provide code examples and explanations of how to get the project, e.g.,

 	git clone https://github.com/chingu-voyages/v23-toucans-team-02.git